Murder of Özgecan Aslan: Protests

 In Istanbul, protesters, most of whom were women, gathered in the İstiklal Avenue and marched to the Taksim Square on 14 February, also condemning the alleged inaction of the government and lack of official condemnation, with thousands further protesting in the Kadıköy district.
 In Ankara, protests took place despite police intervention, as demonstrators occupied a central park.
 Around a thousand protesters marched in İzmir, where almost all of them were women, who refused to let men join the protest.
 Protests also took place in Tarsus, Mersin, Adana, Bodrum, Eskişehir, Balıkesir, Batman, Samsun, Antalya and Tunceli, among other cities.
 Further protests took place in Istanbul on 15 February.
 1,500 students marched in Gaziantep.
 The number of protesters in Mersin were reported to be around 3000; a man reportedly harassed and attacked the women in the protests, causing a fight.
 In Trabzon, while a group of 700 women were protesting the murder, a drunk man shouted that "the murder [was] well-deserved for Özgecan", causing a commotion.
 Members of a group of 50 women who hung banners in the Taksim Square, Istanbul, were arrested by the police.
 Claims of the courts having sympathies for perpetrators of violence against women and thus issuing reduced sentences were highlighted during the protests.
 The current conservative government has also been accused of creating an "Islamic atmosphere", in which non-conservative women are seen as deserving violence.
 According to CBC News, the motivation of the protesters is to show that "female lives are not disposable in Turkey".
 Hürriyet reported that the protests had simultaneously united and divided Turkey.

 On 15 February, around 500 people marched in Sivas and a group of Turkish people protested in Trafalgar Square in London.
-Further protests took place on 16 February in Kastamonu, Karabük, Kuşadası, Salihli, Burdur, Kırşehir, Bilecik, Denizli, Merzifon, Bitlis, Sivas, the Istanbul University and the Giresun University, where the university administration organized the protest, and the protesters held banners saying "we are all Özgecan".
+Further protests took place on 16 February in Kastamonu, Karabük, Kuşadası, Salihli, Burdur, Kırşehir, Bilecik, Denizli, Merzifon, Bitlis, Sivas, the Istanbul University and the Giresun University, where the university administration organised the protest, and the protesters held banners saying "we are all Özgecan".
 In Mersin, a crowd gathered again for protests, and the police supported the demonstrators by distributing Aslan's pictures and chanting using megaphones.